JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 ## Announcing the first .NET nanoFramework Azure Certified Device

-In May 2022, the PalThree device from OrgPal based on an STM32F7 MCU is the first [Azure Certified Device running .NET nanoFramework](https://www.nanoframework.net/palthree-board-becomes-azure-certified-device/) has been approved.
+In May 2022, the PalThree device from OrgPal based on an STM32F7 MCU is the first [Azure Certified Device running .NET nanoFramework](https://www.nanoframework.net/palthree-board-becomes-azure-certified-device/) to be approved.
 This device is also IoT Plug and Play certified.
 The .NET nanoFramework is ready for production.

 ## .NET nanoFramework communications capabilities